secretstartups/handbook/people-group/engagement/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-### Engagement
+## Engagement

 Team member engagement is important to the overall continued success of GitLab.
 Engagement strategies have been shown to reduce attrition, improve productivity and efficiency, enhances the company values and enhanced job satisfaction.
 One of the ways that GitLab tracks team member engagement is through the bi-annual Team Member Engagement Survey administered by CultureAmp.
 Engagement surveys are an important tool that gives team members an opportunity to provide feedback.
 It also allows GitLab leadership to gain insight into what is important to team members.

+### Survey Confidentiality
+All survey responses are annonymous.
+Only managers with five or more respondents will be able to see the quantitative results from their team's responses but no comments will be shared.

 ## 2018 GitLab overall results